I will list research projects on this page. Both old and ongoing. (Updated June 26, 2020)

 Overall I am generally interested in language documentation and phonetics/phonology of signed languages.
 I love it when my projects allow me to dig into both.
 I’m working on getting support for creating documentation for ASL video data which will then allow me to further investigate phonological alternations in ASL.

-Sign Language Annotation, Archiving and Sharing (SLAAASh) (Fall 2015-Spring 2020) This is a grant headed by Diane Lillo-Martin on getting videos in her acquisition corpus annotated.
-Similar to Dr. Deborah Chen Pichler’s previous project (see BiBiBi below).
-Dr. Lillo-Martin’s corpus is the “sister” project at University of Connecticut.
-I’ve been supervising the completion of annotations as well as standardizing what’s in the annotations.
-We have been working on creating a database of ASL signs as well – ASL Signbank! (see other Signbanks, e.g., NGT, BSL and Auslan).
+Sign Language Annotation, Archiving and Sharing (SLAAASh) (Fall 2015-Spring 2020) This is a project headed by Diane Lillo-Martin on getting videos in her acquisition corpus annotated.
+Similar to Dr. Deborah Chen Pichler’s previous project (see BiBiBi below), I helped supervise the completion of annotations as well as standardizing the annotation conventions.
+Through this project, we were able to create the ASL Signbank! (see other Signbanks, e.g., NGT, BSL and Auslan).
 Also follow us on Twitter or Instagram.
-You can also check this site.
+While SLAAASh is technically inactive, the ASL Signbank is still actively being maintained and can be used by anyone who wants to make their ASL videos machine-readable.

 Philadelphia Signs (Fall 2014-ongoing) This is a project headed by Jami Fisher and Meredith Tamminga of University of Pennsylvania.
 They are conducting a documentation project of the ASL used by Deaf people living in the Philadelphia area.
 I am assisting them with documentation activities – e.g., digital organization of data and annotation of videos.
 I also hope to use this data for studying phonetic processes in ASL.
 Site.
 Article.

-Motivated Look at Indicating Verbs in ASL (Fall 2019- ongoing) This is a project I’m working on with colleagues at Gallaudet University – Paul Dudis, Emily Shaw, Miako Villanueva as well as graduate students Donovan Catt, LeeAnn Tang and Nic Willow.
+Motivated Look at Indicating Verbs in ASL (Fall 2019- ongoing) This is a project I’m working on with colleagues at Gallaudet University – Paul Dudis, Emily Shaw, Miako Villanueva as well as graduate students Donovan Catt, Chanika Dorsey, Paul Gabriola, LeeAnn Tang and Nic Willow.

 Haitian Sign Language Documentation Project From May to September of 2014, I helped coordinate a language documentation project which collected and examined naturalistic data in order to begin the language documentation of Haitian Sign Language (LSH).
 Members of the Gallaudet linguistics department worked alongside with Deaf Haitian community members in actively documenting their language.
 The goal of this short project was to produce an initial grammatical sketch of LSH as well as initiate ongoing language documentation efforts that will be continued by the Deaf community itself in Haiti.
 Team members at Gallaudet University included Kate McAuliff, Elizabeth Steyer, Amelia Becker and Megan Kish.
 Current status: Initial collection and description complete (Publication with short sketch in English or LSH).